Qanop/blog/content/pages/about.md

 - Mentorship, Documentation, Security Best Practices, Runbooks

 I thrive in dynamic environments, bridging development and operations, and empowering teams to deliver reliable, scalable, and secure solutions.

+## Blogging as a Hobby
+_I write this blog in my free time as a way to share news, knowledge, and practical solutions with the wider community._

+_Many of the topics I cover address rare or challenging problems that I personally struggled to solve—by documenting these solutions, I hope to make them easier to find and help others avoid repeating the same search cycle._

 ---
 ## Community & Meetups